 Friday Saturday Sunday Your day will proceed as normal until 7:30 pm check in.
 9:00 am-12:00 pm: Classes 9:00 am: Time back/work detail.
 Check in with AOD and stay until released.
-Study Hall 7:30 pm-8:30 pm In Dorm 1:00 pm: Check in at House Activities permitted before and after study hall as long as House Parent has approved the room.
-Weekend restriction is completed once time back is served, student is free.
+Study Hall 7:30 pm-8:30 pm 1:00 pm: Check in at House Weekend restriction is completed

+In Dorm Activities permitted before and after study hall as long as House Parent has approved the room. once time back is served, student is free.
 After study hall: Student is in room, which is room inspection ready, no visitation.
 Study Hall 7:30 pm-8:30 pm: Check in with AOD in Library